 RATE - An expression of the frequency with which an event (for example, the onset of a disease) occurs in a defined population.

 RATIO - The relationship, as a quantity, of one part to the whole.
 Ratios are typically expressed as fractions with the numerator (that is, top number) representing the “part” and the denominator (that is, the bottom number) representing the “whole.”
+One example of ratio is the birth ratio.

 RANDOM SAMPLE - A specific kind of sample taken from a larger population where everyone in the population has an equal chance of being selected.
 Random samples have statistical properties that allow them to make better estimates of the whole population than samples selected in other ways.